 View more career opportunities in Cybersecurity Management on our Careers in Cybersecurity page.

 What education is available in cybersecurity?

-The UCCS College of Business has two business degrees with an emphasis in cybersecurity management:
+The UCCS College of Business has three business degrees with an emphasis in cybersecurity management:

 - Bachelor's of Science in Business

 We also create custom executive education opportunities for businesses, taught by our expert College of Business faculty.

 For more information on these programs, please visit our Cybersecurity Degrees page.

 Cost of cybercrime globally (in 2021)

 Ransomware payments (in 2018)